Eclypses/mte-relay-server/README.md

 The configuration file is a YAML file that contains the following properties.
 Examples are shown below.

-- `host`
+- `upstream`
   - **Required**
-  - The host application that inbound requests will be proxied to.
+  - The upstream application that inbound requests will be proxied to.
 - `licenseCompany`
   - **Required**
   - Your company name.
 See your project settings in the [Eclypses Developer's Portal](https://developers.eclypses.com).